MasterGrimoire/codexMUNDI/README.md

 ## Why JSON and not XML?

 It seems that the overall preference of the users that have made these types of files available to the D&D community has been to use XML files.
-Grimoire 5e has taken a different approach and decided to use JSON files for the following reasons:
+The developer of Grimoire 5e seems to have taken a different approach and decided to use JSON files for the following reasons:

   1. JSON requires less tags than XML – XML items must be wrapped in open and close tags whereas JSON you just name the tag once.
   2. Parsing JSON objects is faster.
 Parsing XML is slow and cumbersome.
 Many parsing libraries can use large amounts of memory due to the verbosity and cost of parsing large XML files.